 - More compact: Is smaller (122x71mm vs 131x78mm) and will fit more readily into a bag.

 - Longer lasting: Gets more shots (290 versus 220) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (71 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the CL emerges as the winner of the contest (11 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the CL comes out slightly ahead of the GX85 (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.